ElvisKurtovic/student-workbook/src/reflections/wk3/day1.md

 What problem does using exports solve?

+linking your code from your controller, service, main, etc.

 How does export differ from export default?

 What is a benefit of using the Module System?